Eric Dinerstein's Nature Essays

 Eric Dinerstein

-Previously, Eric was Lead Scientist and Vice President for Conservation Science at the World Wildlife Fund.
-His areas of specialty include tropical mammals, large mammal biology, biogeography, bats, rhinos, seed dispersal, and community ecology.
+Eric's areas of specialty include tropical mammals, large mammal biology, biogeography, bats, rhinos, seed dispersal, and community ecology.
 He has led many important scientific projects, including mapping the Global 200 Ecoregions, examples of which form the basis of his book Tigerland and Other Unintended Destinations.
 He is also the author of The Kingdom of Rarities, The Return of the Unicorns: The Natural History and Conservation of the Greater One-Horned Rhinoceros and What Elephants Know: A Novel, among other articles and publications.

 2024